vectordotdev/vector/README.md

 ## What is Vector?

-Vector is a high-performance, end-to-end (agent & aggregator) observability data platform that puts you in control of your observability data.
+Vector is a high-performance, end-to-end (agent & aggregator) observability data pipeline that puts you in control of your observability data.
 [Collect][docs.sources], [transform][docs.transforms], and [route][docs.sinks]
 all your logs, metrics, and traces to any vendors you want today and any other vendors you may want tomorrow.
-Vector enables cost reduction, novel data enrichment, and data security when you need it, not when is most convenient for your vendors.
-100% open source and up to 10x faster than every alternative.
+Vector enables dramatic cost reduction, novel data enrichment, and data security where you need it, not where is most convenient for your vendors.
+Open source and up to 10x faster than every alternative.

-To get started, follow our [**getting started guides**][urls.getting_started] or [**install Vector**][docs.installation].
+To get started, follow our [**quickstart guide**][docs.quickstart] or [**install Vector**][docs.installation].

 ### Principles